rasterradio/Kumite/Design Doc.md

 ### Punches and Kicks

 Normal attacks (P) and (K).
-Generally, punches have shorter range but come out faster, while kicks have longer range but take more time to come out.
-Hitting the enemy with the joystick in neutral will produce a middle attack, while holding up↑ while attacking strikes high, and holding down↓ while attacking strikes low.
+Generally, punches have shorter range but come out faster, while kicks have a greater range but have a longer activation period.
+Hitting the enemy with the joystick in neutral will produce a Middle attack, while holding up↑ while attacking strikes High, and holding down↓ while attacking strikes Low.
 Striking a standing opponent will do 1 point of damage, while striking an enemy from the side or behind will do 1.5 points of damage.

 ### Followup Attacks

 *Kumite* does not have a conventional combo system.
-Rather, normal attacks can follow up with one other normal attack, in any of the three stances.
+Rather, normal attacks can follow up with one other normal attack, in any of the three Stances.
 There is a short delay between the first attack and the followup to give the defending player a chance to block the second attack, even if they were hit by the first move.
 If both attacks hit the enemy, they will be knocked down.
 If the first attack whiffs, the followup attack will come out with reduced startup time.
 Followup attacks do 1 point of damage.

 ### Power Attacks

 Power Attacks are performed by pressing Punch and Kick together (P+K).
 Power Attacks are slower strikes with long windups that guarantee a knockdown and do 3 points of damage.
+Power Attacks can be performed in each of the stances.

+### Circular Attacks

+Pressing Punch and Evade or Kick and Evade (P+E/K+E) will perform a Circular Attack.
+Circular Attacks travel through the foreground and background, hitting opponents that the attacker is not tracking.
+Circular Attacks can be performed in each of the High, Mid and Low Stances.
+Circular Attacks are not affected by whether Punch or Kick was pressed.

 ### Evade